Bad Debts Recovered: Accounting Treatment and Financial Impact

 • Increases cash or bank balance.

-• Does not affect accounts receivable since the debt was previously written off.
+• Does not affect accounts receivable since the account was already written off.

 C. Cash Flow Statement